Medical Internship in Tanzania

 Can I choose which department I work in?

-Yes, your placement depends on your background and interests, though rotations across departments are encouraged to broaden your learning.
+Yes, your placement depends on your background and interests, though rotations across departments are encouraged.

 Will I be allowed to perform medical procedures?